Nightjar: Dynamic Adaptive Speculative Decoding for Large Language Models Serving: Experiments

 \subsection{Experiment setup}

-\textbf{Settings.} We select DeepSeek-R1-Distill-Qwen-7B \cite{deepseek2024deepseekr1} and vicuna-13b \cite{vicuna13b} as target models and match them with DeepSeek-R1-DRAFT-Qwen2.5-0.5B \cite{alamios_DeepSeek_R1_DRAFT_2024} and vicuna-68m \cite{double7_vicuna68m} as draft models respectively.
+\textbf{Settings.} We select DeepSeek-R1-Distill-Qwen-7B \cite{deepseek2024deepseekr1} and Vicuna-13B \cite{vicuna13b} as target models and match them with DeepSeek-R1-DRAFT-Qwen2.5-0.5B \cite{alamios_DeepSeek_R1_DRAFT_2024} and vicuna-68m \cite{double7_vicuna68m} as draft models respectively.
 The model pair for the 7B target model is operated on a single RTX 4090 (24GB) GPU, and the model pair for the 13B target model operates on an A100 (40GB) GPU.
-Nightjar is implemented by extending the vLLM (version 0.8.2) \cite{kwon2023efficient}.
+Nightjar is implemented by extending the vLLM \cite{kwon2023efficient}.
+In our implementation, we set $T_{\text{persist}} = 3$ to avoid reacting to short-term fluctuations.

-\textbf{Workloads.} We selected real-world production traces from the AzureLLMInferenceDataset \cite{AzurePublicDataset}, and chose a segment with dynamic request rates as shown in Fig. \ref{fig:trace1}.
+\textbf{Workloads.} To simulate a dynamic user environment, we generate request arrivals using a Poisson distribution.
+We also selected real-world production traces from the Azure LLM Inference Dataset \cite{AzurePublicDataset}, and chose a segment with dynamic request rates as shown in Figure \ref{fig:trace1}.
 For online chatting, we utilize datasets from ShareGPT \cite{anon8231489123_ShareGPT_V3}, Alpaca \cite{tatsu-lab_alpaca}.
 For other tasks, we utilize SpecBench \cite{xia-etal-2024-unlocking}, which is composed of 480 randomly selected instances from six widely used databases.
 For each dataset, we use 480 instances.
-The input and output length distribution is presented in Fig. \ref{fig:distributed}.
+The input and output length distribution is presented in Figure \ref{fig:distributed}.